Satyendra Kumar Jain: Political career

 Jain began his foray into politics after becoming involved with Anna Hazare's movement against corruption.

 Prior to his involvement with politics Jain worked at the Central Public Works Department (CPWD), later quitting the job to set up an architectural consultancy firm.
 Jain has also been involved in work with social welfare organizations; he has been involved with Drishti, an organization working to help the visually impaired and SPARSH, an organization dedicated to the empowerment and welfare of the physically and mentally challenged.
 He served as Health & Family Welfare, Industries, Home, PWD, Power, Water, Urban Development and Irrigation & flood control.

-Jain was arrested by Enforcement Directorate on 31 May 2022 for allegations of money laundering.
+Jain was arrested by Enforcement Directorate on 31 May 2022 due to allegations of money laundering.
+In March 2025, the Delhi government's anti-corruption branch registered a case against him on charges of corruption and bribery in a Rs 571 crore CCTV project.

+He lost the 2025 Delhi assembly election from his seat.

 Member of Legislative Assembly

-MLA first term (2013-2014)
+MLA first term (2013–2014)

 In his first tenure as the Member of Legislative Assembly from Shakur Basti Assembly constituency, he served as Health & Family welfare, Gurudwara Elections and Industries Minister, in the First Kejriwal ministry from 28 December 2013 to 14 February 2014.

 He is also said to be a close aide of Arvind Kejriwal.

-MLA second term (2015-2020)
+MLA second term (2015–2020)

 In his second term as MLA after winning the 2015 Assembly elections, he served in the Second Kejriwal ministry as Health & Family Welfare, Industries, Home, PWD, Power, Water, Transport, Urban Development and Irrigation & Flood control from 14 February to 13 February 2020.

 In 2017, rebel MLA Kapil Mishra left AAP and joined BJP, he made accusations of bribery on Jain.
 In May 2017 Jain sued Mishra for criminal defamation.
 Kapil Mishra apologized for his accusations and defamation lawsuit was withdrawn.
 Later a lawyer used the accusation made by Mishra to file a complaint with the Delhi lokayukta for investigation, no evidence was submitted by the complainant.
 After the investigation, the Delhi Lokayukta did not find any evidence to support the accusations of bribery and fined the complainant a sum of ₹50,000.